influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/influxql/explore-schema.md

 - Use the `WHERE` clause to restrict the search to a specific time range (default time range is the current time minus 1 day).

 {{% note %}}
+ [Tag and field values aren't indexed in {{% product-name %}}](/influxdb/cloud-dedicated/write-data/best-practices/schema-design/#tags-versus-fields) - `SHOW TAG VALUES` scans all tag values within the given time range.
-By default, a `SHOW TAG VALUES` query is limited to the current time minus 1 day.
+Because `SHOW TAG VALUES` can be an intensive operation, it has a default time range equal to the current time minus 1 day.
-`SHOW TAG VALUES` is an expensive operation in terms of performance, but if you need information beyond 1 day, you can add a `WHERE` clause.
+To query more or less data, specify a time range in the `WHERE` clause.
 {{% /note %}}

 ```sql